megazear7/orison/README.md

 ## Functionality TODO

 1. Pass a context object into the page export that contains the path and metadata.
 This way the user code does not have to calculate or find this information.
 A similar "layout context" object could be passed into the layout file export.
+1. Add navigation and updated client side routing to template projects.
 1. Add `orison generate:page /example/path` which generates a page at the specified path relative to /src/pages.
     1. `orison generate /example/path` Defalts to a JS page.
     1. `orison generate --page /example/path` Explicitly call out that you want to generate a page.